 - 10.1 British and European Standards require the manufacturer to carry out a sound power test as a type test for the sterilizer.
-This test, which measures the total radiated sound power from a sterilizer, must be performed in a suitably equipped test room and it is not necessary or practicable to repeat the test once a sterilizer has been installed. - Of more practical concern is the perceived level of noise in the immediate vicinity of the sterilizer.
+This test, which measures the total radiated sound power from a sterilizer, must be performed in a suitably equipped test room and it is not necessary or practicable to repeat the test once a sterilizer has been installed. - 10.2 Of more practical concern is the perceived level of noise in the immediate vicinity of the sterilizer.
 This quantity, the A-weighted sound pressure level, depends not only upon the sound power, but also upon the acoustic properties of the environment and other sources of noise.
 It must therefore be determined on site with the sterilizer installed and working normally.
 It follows that a failure of the sound pressure test need not imply that the sterilizer is faulty.
 It is possible that the machine is installed in a room with insufficient sound insulation.
-Information about sound-reducing measures may be found in Part 2 of this SHTM. - The sound pressure test described in this chapter should be carried out according to the detailed Instructions in BS 4196: Part 6 (referred to in this chapter as BS 4196).
-The additional information given here is by itself not sufficient to permit the test to be completed by personnel unfamiliar with the requirements of BS 4196.
+Information about sound-reducing measures may be found in Part 2 of this SHTM. - 10.3 The sound pressure test described in this chapter should be carried out according to the detailed instructions in BS EN ISO 3746.
+The additional information given here is by itself not sufficient to permit the test to be completed by personnel unfamiliar with the requirements of this standard.